STEREO: A Pipeline for Extracting Experiment Statistics, Conditions, and Topics from Scientific Papers: Introduction

 \section{Introduction}

 In many fields of science the research results are analyzed and presented with statistical methods, e.\,g., in psychology, life sciences, social sciences, economics, and others.
 Therefore, there is a large amount of scientific papers which contain statistical data in an unstructured way.
-Our objective is to identify and extract such data from these papers.
-There are already tools like \textit{statcheck}~\cite{Statcheck} that address this problem.
-This shows that there is a need for tools to extract data about statistics reported in papers.
-Statcheck is already doing great by extracting statistical data written conform to the American Psychology Association (APA) style\footnote{https://apastyle.apa.org/}.
-Although our general assumption relies on APA-conform reports of statistics, our aim is to extract reports which are different to APA-style to some degree or even incompletely reporting statistics.
-This is needed as in practice writing styles vary (reports are not 100\% following APA-style) and generally mistakes are being made in reporting statistics.
-In fact, our experiments show that of the extracted $113$k statistics, only $<1\%$ is APA conform.
-Thus, statcheck is missing more than $99\%$ of all reported statistics.
+In addition, statistics are not reported in isolation but together with the experiment conditions and experiment topics.
+Our objective is to identify and extract such data from scientific papers.
+Tools like statcheck~\cite{Statcheck} and its extension~\cite{DBLP:conf/www/LankaR0G21} use a fixed set of regular expressions (rules) to extract statistical reports conform to the American Psychology Association (APA, \url{https://apastyle.apa.org/}).
+In contrast, our aim is to extract also reports which are not conform to APA.
+This is needed as in practice writing styles vary, \eg reports are not following APA-style and generally mistakes are being made in reporting statistics.
+In fact, our experiments show that of the extracted $113$k statistics, more than $99\%$ of all reported statistics are not conform to APA.
+Furthermore, we also extract experiment conditions and experiment topics from scientific papers, which is yet not addressed by the existing tools.